patrickamsler/ml-notes/readme.md

 This way, step 1 and 2 are used to select the model parameters.
 Step 1 chooses w and b and step 2 choose the degree of the polynomial.
 The test set is not involved in this process and can then be used to estimate a fair generalization error (unseen data) of the model.

-For binary classification $J_{\text{cv}}(w, b)$ is the fraction of misclassified examples.
-Cross-validation is also used to choose layers and neurons in a neural network.
+- For binary classification $J_{\text{cv}}(w, b)$ is the fraction of misclassified examples.
+- Cross-validation is also used to choose layers and neurons in a neural network.
+- Important to note, when using z-score feature nomalization the mean and standard deviation from the training set is also used to normalize the test and cross-validation sets.